Payphone (song): Background

-Composition
+Composition and lyrics

 "Payphone" is a pop and R&B song that contains a hip hop beat and piano hook.
 It has a duration of 3 minutes and 51 seconds.
 Its instrumentation consists of funk guitars, bass and synths.
 "Payphone" is written in the key of B♭ major (recorded in B major), in common time, with a tempo of 110 beats per minute.
 Levine's vocal range spans from the low note of G♯3 to the high note of B4.
 Thomas Chau from AOL Radio Blog called the song "mellow" and compared it to the band's previous singles "She Will Be Loved" (2004) and "Won't Go Home Without You" (2007).

 On the chorus, he sings: "I’m at a payphone trying to call home / All of my change I spent on you / Where have the times gone? / Baby, it’s all wrong / Where are the plans we made for two?".
-Because this is their second song with profanity, "Shit" and "fucking" are intact, but have been replaced with "it" and "stupid" in the song's clean version.
+Because of the song's profanity, "Shit" and "fucking" are intact, but have been replaced with "it" and "stupid" in the song's clean version.
 The clean version censors Wiz Khalifa's cursing as well.
 When Khalifa serves his verse, his rhymes don't speak of his love life, but rather his "haters": "I'll be out spending all this money while you sittin' 'round wondering why it wasn't you who came up from nothin' / Made it from the bottom now when you see me I'm stunnin'."
 An alternate version has these lyrics replaced with "Now baby don't hang up, so I can tell you what you need to know / Baby I'm begging you just please don't go, so I can tell you what you need to know."

 Critical reception

 "Payphone" received positive reviews from music critics.
-Crystal Bell from Huffington Post called it "definitely one of the band's most pop-y singles to date."
-Robbie Daw from Idolator wrote that the song is "extremely Top 40-friendly."
+Crystal Bell from Huffington Post called it "definitely one of the band's most pop-y singles to date".
+Robbie Daw from Idolator wrote that the song is "extremely Top 40-friendly".
 Melinda Newman from HitFix wrote that the song "is a straight-ahead pop ditty, that, like everything else these days, seems to take a page from Bruno Mars' "Grenade" for its shiny, military-like precise beat that still manages to sound convincingly warm.
 It's melodic and catchy, and but not overly aggressive.
-Rick Florino of Artist Direct commented that the song "merges one of the band's biggest hooks with clever lines."
-Robert Copsey from Digital Spy described it as "a shining example as an addictive head-nodder."
+Rick Florino of Artist Direct commented that the song "merges one of the band's biggest hooks with clever lines".
+Robert Copsey from Digital Spy described it as "a shining example as an addictive head-nodder".